RaoOfPhysics/phd-starter-kit/index.md

 You may have noticed that this page comes with a set of buttons on the top-right corner.
 These are provided by a fantastic annotation tool called [Hypothesis](https://hypothes.is).
 Not only does Hypothesis allow you to leave personal notes on your reference material all over the web (publicly, privately or with a specific group of users), you can also use it to [annotate your PDFs](https://hypothes.is/blog/annotating-pdfs-without-urls/).
-This feature is particularly useful if you use [Zotero](#zotero), since you can use its plugin to open your reference PDFs inside your browser and then launch the Hypothesis javascript to add an annotation layer on top of youf files.
+This feature is particularly useful if you use [Zotero](#zotero), since you can use its plugin to open your reference PDFs inside your browser and then launch the Hypothesis javascript to add an annotation layer on top of your files.

 Your annotations are synchronised with your account so that they will appear even when you open up the same PDF on the website of the journal from which you downloaded it.